About the John Day Company

 The John Day Company, originally the John Day Rubber and Supply Company, was founded in 1909 by John F. Day, Sr. For many years, Mr. Day traveled as a salesman for an agricultural implement wholesale house in the Omaha and Council Bluffs area.
 In 1909, with very little capital, Mr. Day decided to start a company of his own.
 He persuaded several manufacturers of rakes, hose, and cutlery to allow him to take orders to be shipped by the factory.
 As the company grew, Mr. Day saw the necessity of carrying a stock of merchandise in Omaha in order to provide better service.
 The first stock was carried in the front bedroom of his home; it was later moved to a warehouse on 1114 Jackson Street.

-John Day Company employs around one hundred people, maintains three branch operations, and represents over 3,500 manufacturers.
+John Day Company employs around 50 associates, supports an international customer base and represents over 3,500 manufacturers.